williambaozk/cloud-computing-task-scheduling/README.md

 # cloud-computing-task-scheduling
-Using deep learning to complete intelligent scheduling of cloud computing tasks
+Using some kinds of algorithm to complete intelligent scheduling of cloud computing tasks by cloudsim